Typefacers/bug/README.md

 The test suite now includes coverage for every page and component.
 Coverage results are uploaded as an artifact in the Test workflow.
+The workflow also comments a short coverage summary on pull requests.

 ### 🎭 Getting Started (Abandon Hope, All Ye Who Enter Here)